christophercochran/Genesis-Visual-Hook-Guide/readme.md

-=== Genesis Visual Hook Guide ===
+# Genesis Visual Hook Guide
-Contributors: cochran, yosefeliezrie
-Tags: genesis, hooks, genesiswp, studiopress, filters, markup, guide Requires at least: 3.4
-Tested up to: 4.6
-Stable tag: trunk
-License: GPLv2 or later

 Find Genesis hooks (action and filter hooks) quick and easily by seeing their actual locations inside your theme.

-== Description ==
+## Description

-Once a tool for myself the Genesis Visual Hook guide has slowly evolved into what it is today.
-I finally welcome the plugin version of the popular [Visual Genesis Hooks and Filters Guide](http://genesistutorials.com/visual-hook-guide) from [Genesis Tutorials](http://genesistutorials.com).
+The plugin version of the popular [Visual Genesis Hooks and Filters Guide](http://genesistutorials.com/visual-hook-guide) from [Genesis Tutorials](http://genesistutorials.com).

 Once installed this plugin adds a drop down menu to the admin bar to select between three views (Hook, Filter, and Markup).
 Select an option or all three to see the hooks in their actual locations on your current theme.